 Day 2 - FRIDAY AUGUST 14TH

 We break camp around 9ish after breakfast and start our hike up to over 3,000 feet in elevation.
-We will have a few crossings across Jakes Creek.
+We will have a few river crossings across Jakes Creek.
 As we gain elevation on Jakes Creek Trail we will leave the sounds of the river below.
 We will then connect to Panther Creek Trail and hike for 2.3 miles.
-Another creek crossing and connect with the Middle Prong Trail.
+Several creek crossings later, one of which is wide and deep after rainfall, to finally connect with the Middle Prong Trail.
 This is where we start climbing on a old logging road that ascends to a little over 3,000 feet.
 This is a very historic trail with waterfalls and old homesteads.
 Just as we start hiking, we will pass a chimney from an old homestead on the left side of the trail.
 Although out in the open, it's easy to miss if you're not paying attention.

 We will find our second (and most spectacular) hidden gem of the Smokies.
 A beautiful cascading waterfall where we will have a nice long break and have lunch.
 This is a unmarked trail with no trail signs.
 This will be our oasis where we can soak our feet and relax.
 No hurries here.
 There will be lot's of time for photo opps.